agonzgarc/cross-domain-disen/README.md

 Please follow the setup described [here](https://github.com/affinelayer/pix2pix-tensorflow/).
 Tested with Tensorflow 1.8.0.

+See DATA/MNISTCDCB/ for example images of our MNIST-CD/CB dataset.

 ## Usage

 In order to train a MODEL using DATA, run